cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Tumors.md

 ![Figure 3 - LIME](/img/tumors/healthy-97-lime.jpg "LIME")
 ![Figure 3 - Shapley](/img/tumors/healthy-97-shap.png "SHAP")

 The model appears very certain there is a meningioma tumor, despite there not being any.
-Very few areas of the brain are highlighted by LIME, mostly just the edges around the skull and the bottom right corner.
-This again suggests our ResNet model is not looking in the right place.
+Our explanations, again, are largely inconsistent with each other.
+Anchors highlights part of the brain, Shapley is highlighting some of the wrinkles, and LIME seems completely unconcerned with the brain itself, looking more at the corners and edges of the image.

 ### Example 4: Pituitary tumor